 E-money is an electronic alternative to cash.
-If you or someone else gives us money, we'll issue an equivalent value of e-money in the currency you or the other person chooses.
-We'll store the e-money in your account and other people will accept it as payment.
-In these terms and conditions, we use 'money' to refer to e-money.
+If you or someone else gives us money in one currency, we'll issue an equivalent value of e-money in that currency.
+We'll store the e-money in your account, and other people will accept it as payment.
+In these terms, we use 'money' to refer to e-money.